ab21bisht/Spotify_sql_project/README.md

 order by 3 desc;
 ```

-### 10.Retrieve the track names that have been streamed on Spotify more than YouTube.
+### 10. Retrieve the track names that have been streamed on Spotify more than YouTube.
 ```sql
 select * from
 (